leleliu008/ppkg/README.md

 ## Using ppkg via [Docker](https://www.docker.com/)

-`docker` container is an isolated clean environment where the running process can not be affected by your host system's environemt variables.
+`docker` container is an isolated clean environment where the running process can not be affected by your host system's environment variables.

 |REPOSITORY|OS|ARCH|
 |-|-|-|